gustofied/P2Engine/README.md

   <em>Click for a full video demonstration</em>
 </p>

-To test how P2Engine was working I used a combination of chat and rollouts.
+_To test how P2Engine was working I used a combination of chat and rollouts.
 Rollouts became the primary way to sort of simulate stuff and see interactions, logs, and transactions on the ledger.
-This means in its current form, it's a bit sided to facilitate more of experimental cases and where the current configuration files (e.g., [p2engine/config/rollout_joke.yml](p2engine/config/rollout_joke.yml)) are more examples of simulations rather than true A/B testing.
+This means in its current form, it's a bit sided to facilitate more of experimental cases and this is reflected in the current configuration files (e.g., [rollout_joke.yml](p2engine/config/rollout_joke.yml)).
+They are more examples of simulations rather than true A/B tests._

+**But the infrastructure does supports proper rollouts**

-But that doesn’t mean the plumbing is not support rollouts, because that is what it is.
-It is set up such that the rollout system provides A/B testing capabilities for systematically comparing different agent configurations, tool combinations, and behavioral parameters.
-Implemented in the [runtime/rollout/](p2engine/runtime/rollout/) module, and it works nice with the Celery task system so we get distributed execution, enabling parallel evaluation of multiple configuration variants.
-And as stated, the rollout system uses YAML configuration files to define rollout experiments, specifying teams, base settings, variants, and evaluation criteria.
-From a rollout we get metrics, visualizations, through P2Engine shell, logs, and rerun.
-We get to audit and see the transactions that happen during, and we get to replay, inspect and x. [maybe we need to talk about hooked into a eval in this and rewards emtrics?]
+The rollout system provides A/B testing capabilities for systematically comparing agent configurations, tool combinations, and parameters.
+Built in the [runtime/rollout/](p2engine/runtime/rollout/) module with Celery integration, it enables a simple distributed execution and parallel evaluation of multiple variants.

-What rollouts are they set the stage for the proper learning loop p2eninge is base for. the missing part in true, is the fedeback to root. [let's make this a tad better but i like the hook into and explination here]

-Define team, variant, rubric/judge, metrics.
-Link to rollout_joke.yml.
-Rollout — An experiment spec (YAML) that defines a team, variants, rubrics, and metrics to run in parallel.
-Evaluator status: “Evaluator scores are produced today; automatic prompt/routing updates based on rewards are planned.”
-Rollouts: “Designed for controlled experiments; great for A/B variants of prompts, tools, or models.”
-[help me out here chat..]
+**How It Works**

+Create YAML configuration files that specify teams, base settings, and variants.
+The system expands these into individual experiments, runs them in parallel using Celery workers, and collects the metrics, they are conversation artifacts, token usage, costs, and ledger transactions.

+**Real-time Monitoring**

+We can watch experiments unfold through the P2Engine CLI with live progress tables, and stream to Rerun viewer for more visual monitoring.
+Rerun can also be used to replay, rewind and inspect our rollouts.
+Each variant gets automatic evaluation scores, and the system aggregates results for easy comparison of what works best.

+**The Foundation for Learning**

+Rollouts is the key infrastructure to enable P2Engine's future learning loop.
+Currently, evaluators score agent outputs automatically, so the next step is to close the feedback cycle and use these scores to automatically propagate successful configurations to underperforming variants, creating a system that improves itself through experimentation.
+Something like that, there are many ways here.

 ---

 ## Ledger

-[is it ledger that will call it? this is like the question im asking myself ledger, ledger operations]

-In addition to all these great stuff, With Eriks ideas we have something that, and it made it simple to extend it with canton network for us.
-Here we do..
-We extend P2Engine with the integration of distributed-ledger technology to provide immutable audit trails, privacy-aware operations, and verifiable accountability for all agent actions and financial transactions.
-This ensures that the system maintains a permanent, tamper-evident record of all significant operations, supporting both regulatory compliance and its own system verification.

-[This sounds very yappy]
-[ i dont like all this yapp we need ajort imrpovemnt the comment about that erik ideas we don nede that here]

-- Canton Network/DAML integration: Ledger operations implemented in services/canton_ledger_service.py.
-- Financial accountability: Agent wallets, transfers, and transaction history logged on-chain.
-- Complete audit trails: Every interaction and side-effect routed through ledger hooks in infra/ledger_hooks.py.

-Why canton? needs to be better, but just say some clean stuf 1 , 2 sentences.
-Canton Network, The network of networks as they say, currently in our framework here it serves as a great enable to test out working with a ledger for some basic stuff.
-It gives us and it has the functions which something like P2Engine in the future will happen to like to explore such as, more on this and why -> artilce [this is oki to say but maybe as like a middle or last pargrpah or in start but yeh]

-Ledger: “Optional, permissioned ledger integration (Canton/Daml) for accountability and incentive experiments.”

-ledger operations -> on-ledger actions

-on the Canton ledger.

-need a tad bit more homage or lead towards using canton or? maybe not
+The idea behind the ledger is to introduce financial accountability into multi-agent systems and P2Engine does this by integrating Canton/DAML.
+Agents have wallets, can transfer funds, and earn rewards based on performance.
+All transactions recorded in immutable audit trails.

+**Agent Wallets & Transfers**

+Each agent gets a wallet managed by DAML smart contracts that enforce validation rules.
+Agents can transfer funds to each other, with automatic overdraft protection and complete transaction history.

+**Tools**

+Agents use standard tools like transfer_funds, check_balance, and reward_agent.
+The system automatically tracks all financial activity during conversations and rollouts.

+**Incentive Alignment**

+Through the evaluators in P2Engine, Agents earn rewards for quality work during a rollout.

+**Audit Trails**

+Every transaction flows through the artifact bus, creating permanent records.
+Rollouts capture before/after ledger snapshots, enabling cool experiments.

+**Why Canton**

+Canton provides smart contract validation, privacy-preserving operations, and the robust infrastructure needed for financial accountability in production multi-agent systems.

 <br>

 ---

-## Diagrams
+## How It Works (Diagrams)

 Here are four diagrams presenting key aspects of P2Engine's implementation.